 Ontario Sports Betting Sites: A 2026 Guide

-Compare licensed Ontario sports betting sites, FanDuel, DraftKings, BetMGM, and more, with welcome bonuses, app ratings, and expert picks for every type of bettor.
+Compare licensed Ontario sports betting sites, FanDuel, DraftKings, BetMGM, and more, with expert picks for every type of bettor.

 Ontario is the only Canadian province with a fully regulated private sports betting market.
 Since April 4, 2022, the province has operated under the oversight of the Alcohol and Gaming Commission of Ontario (AGCO) and iGaming Ontario (iGO), giving residents access to dozens of licensed sportsbooks from major international operators.
 Unlike sports betting in the the rest of Canada, which is limited to provincial lottery products or offshore sites, Ontario’s system is built around competition and consumer protection. iGaming Ontario also regulates online casinos in Ontario.
 This guide covers the best Ontario sportsbooks, how sports betting works in Ontario, and how to choose the right platform.